americocunhajr/EPIDEMIC/paper/paper.md

 In the trends module, it is possible to monitor, through graphic resources, the behavior of epidemics in countries, states or cities.
-The analyzes are performed using two basic visualization strategies: that of contagion and mortality and the progress of the epidemic.
+The analyses are performed using two basic visualization strategies: that of contagion and mortality and the progress of the epidemic.
 The types of graphs that can be generated in the trends module are: accumulated deaths, accumulated cases, death progress, case progress, weekly deaths,